Samsung/Universum/doc/jenkins.rst

 Integration with Jenkins
 ========================

-`Universum` is usually launched by `Jenkins` as one long step in a single build stage.
+`Universum` requires no special integration with `Jenkins`, except for one thing.
+It is usually launched as one long step in a single build stage.
 Because of that, the whole `Universum` log is printed as a plain text without navigation anchors.

 Compare with these: